Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 3:32
 Tried to figure out the issue of the exception I get after I click on product.
 After using the debugging tools , I could tell that the error seems to be somewhere within the GetAll function.
 I will try to solve it based on that information...

+3:48
+Still had no solution for my issue, so i will proceed to call it a day.